polyfy/polylith/readme.md

 - _Single point of access_.
 Components can only be accessed through their interface, which makes them easy to find, use and reason about.
 - _Encapsulation_.
 All the implementing namespaces for a component can be changed without breaking the interface contract.
 - _Composability_.
-Components are decopled building blocks and can be replaced with other components that share the same interface.
+All components have access to all other components via interfaces, and can be replaced as long as the interface is the same.

 When we created the `user` component, the `user` interface was also created.